Audio Trimmer & Cutter

 Podcast Editing

-Podcasters frequently need to trim intros, outros, or awkward pauses.
+Podcasters frequently trim intros, outros, or awkward pauses.
 The key challenge here is avoiding audible clicks at the cut points.
 A click occurs when the waveform is at a non-zero amplitude at the cut point, creating an instantaneous discontinuity.
 Our tool mitigates this by applying a very brief (5ms) micro-fade at cut points even when no explicit fade is set.
-This is a technique I tested extensively and found it eliminates clicks without any audible effect on the content.
+This is a technique I tested and found it eliminates clicks without any audible effect on the content.

 Ringtone Creation

 Creating ringtones from songs is one of the most popular audio trimming tasks.
 Most phones accept 30-second clips.
-You can use our tool to find the perfect 30-second segment, apply a fade out so the ringtone doesn't end abruptly, and download the WAV for conversion to your phone's preferred format.
+You can use our tool to find the 30-second segment, apply a fade out so the ringtone doesn't end abruptly, and download the WAV for conversion to your phone's preferred format.
 The waveform visualization makes it easy to visually identify choruses and hooks.

 Sample Extraction for Music Production